- Applicants need to meet academic criteria to be admitted to provisional CA membership

 Citizenship, residency, and visa requirements

-CA ANZ and the CA Program are not registered on the Australian Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) because of the online nature of the CA Program.
+CA ANZ has adopted the general policy position that it cannot register candidates studying or seeking to study the CA Program on an Australian student visa because CA ANZ and the CA Program are not registered on the Australian Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) due to the online nature of the CA Program.

 Practical experience requirements